Chern class

 In mathematics, in particular in algebraic topology, differential geometry and algebraic geometry, the Chern classes are characteristic classes associated with complex vector bundles.
-They have since become fundamental concepts in many branches of mathematics and physics, such as string theory, Chern–Simons theory, knot theory, Gromov-Witten invariants.
+They have since become fundamental concepts in many branches of mathematics and physics, such as string theory, Chern–Simons theory, knot theory, and Gromov–Witten invariants.

 Chern classes were introduced by Chern (1946).

 Geometric approach

 Basic idea and motivation

 Chern classes are characteristic classes.
 They are topological invariants associated with vector bundles on a smooth manifold.
 The question of whether two ostensibly different vector bundles are the same can be quite hard to answer.
 The Chern classes provide a simple test: if the Chern classes of a pair of vector bundles do not agree, then the vector bundles are different.
 The converse, however, is not true.

 In topology, differential geometry, and algebraic geometry, it is often important to count how many linearly independent sections a vector bundle has.
 The Chern classes offer some information about this through, for instance, the Riemann–Roch theorem and the Atiyah–Singer index theorem.

 Chern classes are also feasible to calculate in practice.
 In differential geometry (and some types of algebraic geometry), the Chern classes can be expressed as polynomials in the coefficients of the curvature form.